-Josh reported that the Bureau will use funding from the state accelerator grant to upgrade its information management system with electronic registration and electronic signature capture.
+Owen reported that the Bureau will use funding from the state accelerator grant to upgrade its information management system with electronic registration and electronic signature capture.
 The new system is called the Bureau of Apprenticeship Standards Electronic Registration System, or BASERS.

-The committee asked how BASERS will affect sponsors.
-Josh explained that sponsors will have the option of creating and completing sponsor and apprentice applications online rather than by hand.
+BASERS will give sponsors the option of creating and completing sponsor and apprentice applications online rather than by hand.
 The draft application will trigger an electronic alert to the apprenticeship training representative, who will review and approve it.
 BASERS will also provide electronic signature capture, which will dramatically reduce the travel time spent obtaining signatures in person.

-In conclusion, Josh projected that electronic registration will be piloted in the early spring of 2018 and electronic signature capture will be piloted in the summer of 2018.
+Electronic registration will be piloted in the early spring of 2018 and electronic signature capture will be piloted in the summer of 2018.